spack/spack/lib/spack/docs/build_settings.rst

    If ``concretizer:reuse`` is on (see :ref:`concretizer-options` for more information on that flag) pre-built specs include specs already available from a local store, an upstream store, a registered buildcache or specs marked as externals in ``packages.yaml``.
-If ``concretizer:reuse`` is off, only external specs in ``packages.yaml`` are include d in the list of pre-built specs.
+If ``concretizer:reuse`` is off, only external specs in ``packages.yaml`` are included in the list of pre-built specs.

 If an external module is specified as not buildable, then Spack will load the external module into the build environment which can be used for linking.